pr-yadav/bucks-summer-project/README.md

-# bucks-summer-project
+# IITKBucks-Summer-Project
-A place for all the assignments of crypto summer project based on blockchain.
+A place for all the assignments of Pclub summer project IITKBucks of implementing a cryptocurrency based on blockchain method and mining it.